sunflowerseastar/sinistrocular/_posts/2016-02-15-the-abundance-of-bolinas.md

 photo_main: /_photographs/2016/02/avocet-neck-turned-around__MG_3770_full-1603px.jpg

 intro: It's always a special day when I see a woodpecker, I heard once.
 That's how I feel about avocets.
+A few sought food toward the eastern edge of Bolinas Lagoon, not far from two small rafts of ducks.
 ---
 "It's always a special day when I see a woodpecker," I heard once.
 That's how I feel about avocets.
-A few sought fish along the eastern edge of Bolinas Lagoon, not far from a couple rafts of ducks.
+A few sought food toward the eastern edge of Bolinas Lagoon, not far from two small rafts of ducks.

 ![American avocet - 2016-01-02]({{ site.static_url }}{{ page.photo_main }})
 *American avocet, all photos taken January 2016*